Guangzhou–Zhaoqing intercity railway

-Guangzhou–Foshan–Zhaoqing intercity railway, also known as Guangfozhao intercity railway or Foshan–Zhaoqing intercity railway, is a regional railway within Guangdong province, China.
-It connects the provincial capital of Guangzhou with Zhaoqing, via Foshan.
+Guangzhou–Zhaoqing intercity railway, also known as Guangzhao intercity railway or Foshan–Zhaoqing intercity railway, is a regional railway within Guangdong province, China.
+It connects between Foshan and Zhaoqing, with through trains to Guangzhou, the capital of Guangdong province.
 It is a part of the Pearl River Delta Metropolitan Region intercity railway network.
 It commenced operations on March 30, 2016.

 Overview

 From Guangzhou to Foshan, the line is 53 km long, and it continues for another 112.9 km to Zhaoqing.
 Between Guangzhou and Foshan, the line has a westerly heading.
 From Foshan West railway station, the line continues west through Shishan Town in Nanhai District, across Shishan Industrial Park, over the Guangzhou–Zhuhai railway and entering Sanshui District.
 The line then crosses the Bei River and passes through the Zhaoqing High-tech Industrial Development Zone.
 The line then turns southwest, crossing the Sui river, the Guangzhou–Maoming Railway and State Road 321, and passes through Dinghu District before reaching Zhaoqing.
 The line has 19 stations, 8 between Guangzhou and Foshan, and 11 between Foshan and Zhaoqing.
 The line is connected to the Guiyang–Guangzhou high-speed railway and the Nanning–Guangzhou high-speed railway.
 The operational speed on the line is 200 km/h.